dotnet/docs/styleguide/voice-tone.md

 You can see examples of each of these as you read this style guide.
-We've written this guide following our guidelines to provide examples for you to follow as you build documentation for .NET core.
+We've written this guide following our guidelines to provide examples for you to follow as you build documentation for .NET.
 We also provide contrasting samples so you can see what articles look like when you don't follow our guidelines.

 ## Details on each guideline